 As a salesperson, you put in a lot of time and effort to ensure that your product or services are needed by your prospect.
 However, no matter how compelling the need may be, no matter how excellent your product may be, prospects will always raise objections, and demand additional information.
 Consequently, you should welcome objections because once answered, they give you the potential energy to close the sale.

-• Anticipate Objections
+Anticipate Sales Objections

 As a sales professional, you will probably put a lot of time and effort into developing a winning presentation to ensure that your product or service is needed by the potential prospect.
 Yet no matter how persuasive your presentation may be, and no matter how convincingly you present your product or services, there will be objections and doubts.

 You might find other areas of objections to work on before giving your presentation to a prospect.
 When you think you have covered all possibilities where objections could originate, continue to work on the solutions.
 Practice your answers.
-You may not be able to come up with all of the answers to make your presentation ‘objection proof’, but you will surely have a command on the presentation and be ready with answers in case of an objection..
+You may not be able to come up with all of the answers to make your presentation ‘objection proof’, but you will surely have a command on the presentation and be ready with answers in case of an objection.

 The ability to anticipate an objection is very important but not nearly as important as developing the skills to overcome the objections.
 No matter how hard you try to list every possible objection, there will still be the times when the prospect raises an objection that you never thought of.

-• The Inner Working of an Objection
+The Inner Workings of a Sales Objection

 The term objection has an additional meaning.
 As used here, an objection refers to ‘any hindrance voiced by the prospect which prevents you from moving to the next step in your presentation or closing the sale.’
 The key word here is ‘voiced.’

 It is important to work with the prospect to understand the exact nature and extent of his objections.
 When you welcome objections, you communicate to the prospect that his needs are important and will be addressed accordingly.
 Examples of this approach are as follows:

-– Mr. Ahmed, I understand what you’re saying.
+- ‘Mr. Ahmed, I understand what you’re saying.
 Another client asked me the same question.
 Here is how I worked with him to satisfy his concern …’

-– I am glad you mentioned that because it gives me the chance to show you how our product will solve that problem.’
+- ‘I am glad you mentioned that because it gives me the chance to show you how our product will solve that problem.’

-1. Expect them and allow the prospect to express them freely.
+- Expect them and allow the prospect to express them freely.

-2. Welcome them when they occur because they indicate an interest on the part of the prospect.
+- Welcome them when they occur because they indicate an interest on the part of the prospect.

 One of the definitions of an objection is: ‘not ready to buy’; another is ‘any hindrance’.
 Look at objections as the prospect’s request for more information or justification.
-In order to close the sale, you must give him more information and explanation that he seeks.
+To close the sale, you must give him more information and explanation that he seeks.
 When you approach objections as requests for more information, your sale interview will move smoothly, you will handle objection effectively and you will move closer to a buying decision.

-• Three Big Factors
+Three Big Factors in Sales Objections

 Objections that face salespeople the most are:

-The best way to handle objections is to appear as a knowledgeable, interested salesperson whose mission is to help the prospect achieve his objectives.
+The best way to handle sales objections is to appear as a knowledgeable, interested salesperson whose mission is to help the prospect achieve his objectives.
 Respond to objectives positively and respect the prospect’s actions as legitimate concerns.
 Let us discuss all these factors in details:

 a.
 Promising too much.
 If you promise too much too soon or trivialize the uniqueness of the prospect’s situation you will surely lose him.